knaik1302/Railway_reservation_proj/README.md

 You can check the available trains.
 You can book a new ticket and also can check the details of your ticket.
 If you want to book a ticket then you have to give a your username the one you have used to login.
 But there are a lot of repeated codes.
 If you have a two or more account and using one of them you booked ticket, then you can see this booked ticket from other account.
 That's not Good!!
-It doesn't have a session time
+It doesn't have a session time.